 Sad news: MANY LEADERS DO!

-Leaders who don’t study leadership, work at developing their teams, who fail to determine a culture and set standards, who fail to control expenses, who fail to keep a watchful eye on profit, who lack discipline, are leading their companies downwards.
+Leaders who don’t study leadership or work at developing their teams, who fail to determine a culture and set standards, fail to control expenses, fail to keep a watchful eye on profit, who lack discipline, are leading their companies downwards.

-There is no marking time; you don’t stay exactly where you are.
+There is no marking time.
+You can’t stay exactly where you are.

-You’re either going backwards or forwards, and it’s up to leaders to decide in which direction we will take our companies.
+You’re either going backwards or forwards, and it’s up to you, the leader, to decide in which direction you will take your company.

-Great leaders are constantly fine tuning their companies and their teams for peak performance.
+Great leaders constantly fine-tune their company and their team for peak performance.
 Leaders who fail to do this are attempting to mark time, not realising that they are, in fact, going backwards.

-Leaders who think, “If it ain’t broke, don’t fix it” may have businesses that are doing fine at present, but it’s only a matter of time before the business will be ‘broke’ and the leader in damage control, and probably broke, too.
+A leader who thinks, “If it ain’t broke, don’t fix it” may have a business that is doing fine now, but it’s only a matter of time before the business will be ‘broke’ and the leader in damage control – and probably broke too.